Nyssa sylvaticaItem #6295 USDA Hardiness Zone: 4 - 9

 Awesome display of orange-yellow-scarlet foliage in fall turns to a dramatic show of bare, red-tinged branches in winter.
 Dark blue fruit attracts birds.
 Terrific garden tree.
 Deciduous.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Moderate grower to 30 to 50 ft. tall, 20 to 30 ft. wide, can become larger.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water deeply, occasionally; more in extreme heat.Average Landscape Size:Moderate growing; reaches 30 to 50 ft. tall, 20 to 30 ft. wide, or larger.

 - History & LoreHistory:This native tree enjoys a very large range of low swampy sites extending from Canada to Florida and west to Texas into Mexico.
 An important tree to the honey industry introduced to Europe in 1750.
 It was classified by Humphrey Marshall of Pennsylvania.Lore:Linnaeus who conferred the name, Nyssa, after a mythological water nymph to describe the tree's preference for watery sites.